Made in America

 - American structural steel is made of steel scrap collected in the U.S.

-- The industry average for recycled content in domestic structural steel is over 90%
+- The industry average for recycled content in domestic structural steel is over 90%, the highest of any building framing material.

 U.S. structural steel industry meets domestic demand:

-- American steel mills have the capacity to produce 9 million tons of structural steel each year
+- American steel mills have the capacity to produce more than 9 million tons of structural steel each year.

-- 7.2 million tons of structural steel were used in the U.S. in 2015
+- Approximately 3.5 million tons of structural steel were used in the U.S. in 2017.

 The Steel Solutions Center is for people who need technical assistance, innovative solutions, or tools to make structural steel design even easier.